IEMJustin/reading-notes/class-07.md

 ### The Dom

 The DOM would be the topmost object. <br>
-It repesents the webpage loaded in the current window. <br>
+It represents the webpage loaded in the current window. <br>

 Whenever you have a value that is a string, you can use the properties and methods of the string object on that value <br>
 Whenever accessing an array, each character within the string is given an index number. <br>
 These index numbers will start at 0. <br>

-There are six data types withing JavaScript:
+There are six data types within JavaScript:
 - String
 - Number
 - Boolean